 A GPA of at least 3.00 must be maintained for all courses taken in the program.
 At most two C grades can be counted toward the degree.
 A course may be repeated only once, and only two courses may be repeated.
 Only courses with a grade of C or below can be repeated; only the repeat grade is used in GPA determination.
 Students whose GPA falls below 3.00 will be placed on probation; those remaining on probation for more than nine semester hours of coursework will be dropped from the program.

 Course Load

-Because the program is designed as a part-time program, enrollment for more than 6 credit hours is recommended for full-time students only.
+Because the program is designed to be completed on either a part-time or full-time basis, enrollment for more than six credit hours is recommended for full-time students only.

 MASTER OF ARTS IN INTEGRATIVE STUDIES